Frequently Asked Questions

 Q. Can I add a class after ISIS drop/add has ended?

 A. Yes.
-Undergraduates should contact their college advising office for assistance.
+Undergraduates should contact their college advising office, and graduate students should contact their major department for assistance.

 Auditing a Class